- The certificates with which you can establish your eligibility for admission are listed on the Admission to Studies website.

-- The application window for German-language study programs offered at the University of Stuttgart to German nationals and international applicants for the winter semester closes on July 15th every year for limited enrollment study programs and on September 15th every year for unrestricted enrollment study programs.
-For the summer semester, the respective dates are January 15th and April 15th of every year, as determined by the study program or the starting semester.
+- The application window for German-language study programs offered at the University of Stuttgart to German nationals and international applicants for the winter semester closes on July 15 every year for limited enrollment study programs and on September 15 every year for unrestricted enrollment study programs.
+For the summer semester, the respective dates are January 15 and April 15 of every year, as determined by the study program or the starting semester.

-Special admission requirements:
+Special admission requirements

 Some study programs have special admission requirements.
 You can look them up in the

 Most University of Stuttgart study programs have enrollment limits in effect.
 This means that there is only a limited number of study places available in a program.
 In each case, 8-10% of study places are reserved for international applicants.
 Most are allocated based on applicant qualifications as attested to by school leaving certificates and grade transcripts for studies already completed.
-See more on this subject on the web page University Selection Process and Entrance Examination.

 This entrance examination is not an examination in the traditional sense in all cases.
 It may rather be a selection procedure that differs from discipline to discipline.
 You can find out from the applicable Selection Criteria and Admissions Statutes of the study programs what procedure the study program you are interested in follows.

-Before applying for the Sports study program (Bachelor’s or Bachelor’s State Examination for Teachers) you must have taken the Sports entrance examination at a cost of € 40.
-The registration deadline is May 15th of every year.
+Before applying for a physical education study program teaching degree (Bachelor’s or Master of Education (additional subject)) you must have taken the sports entrance examination for which you must pay a special fee.
+The registration deadline is May 15 of every year.
 Under certain circumstances, you may be exempt from taking the test.
-If so, you must apply for the exemption by May 15th.
+If so, you must apply for the exemption by May 15.
 The sport fitness test is mutually recognized by all Baden-Wuerttemberg universities.